-As the cooler air sweeps in and pumpkins appear on porch steps, we have a perfect time to reflect on the many wonderful people who have made our lives better.
+It's a perfect time to reflect on the many wonderful people who have made our lives better.
 Is there someone in particular who you would like to thank?
 Someone who has made a positive difference in your life?
-If so, why not take the 2018 Gratitude Challenge?
+If so, why not take the Gratitude Challenge?

-The challenge involves making three “gratitude” phone calls this Thanksgiving season.
+The challenge involves making three “gratitude” phone calls over the next several weeks.

 So let’s get started!
 First, think of someone whom you’re grateful for.
 This could include: